ibm-cloud-docs/cephaas/billing_view.md

 - 2400 TB
 - 3200 TB

-## Understanding your overall capacity
+## Understanding your overall capacity and overage charges
 {: #overall-capacity}

 For each deployment, the hardware setup includes the committed monthly capacity along with an additional 30% burst capacity.
 Burst capacity allows you to temporarily expand your overall available capacity, if needed.